kim-youngseop-developer/mousedance/readme.md

 ```

 the default configuration for the `repeat` is 10 times. <br>
-if you want to the never ending show, <br>
-please edit the key with following information.
+if you want to the never ending show, please edit the key with following information.

 ```yaml
 # .\configuration.yaml